I want a divorce but my partner doesn’t – advice if one person is ready and the other isn’t

 Link copied to clipboard

 A common hurdle to separating amicably happens at the very beginning of a separation; when one person says it's over, but the other person doesn't agree.
-Listen to this episode of The Divorce Podcast for more advice on when one partner wants divorce but the other doesn’t.
+Listen to this episode of The Divorce Podcast for more advice on when one partner wants a divorce but the other doesn’t.

-"What if one partner doesn’t want divorce?"
+What if one partner doesn’t want a divorce?

 It's important to accept that you may be at a different stage of the journey to your ex.
-The first step is to talk to your partner to see where they are and what they think will help them to process the news.
+The first step is to talk to your partner to see where they are and what they think will help them process the news.
 Counselling may be useful, individually or together.
 Some people need time and space to process this alone.
-Others find that couples counselling means they can hear their partners story to aid their understanding.
+Others find that couples counselling means they can hear their partners' story to aid their understanding.

 How do I tell my partner that I want a divorce?

 We often get the question "How do I tell my wife?" or similarly "How do I tell my husband I want a divorce?"
 Our most essential advice is that you need to be clear that you no longer want to be in the relationship.
-Often people are not clear enough because they’re afraid of hurting their partner or having the difficult conversation.
+Often people are not clear enough because they’re afraid of hurting their partner or having a difficult conversation.
 Here are some helpful tips to ease this difficulty:

 • Choose a time and place to talk where you won't be distracted or interrupted.